 Columbia Travel Information

-This is also another country I love to visit and have been to twice.
-People think that it is rather dangerous to go there and especially if you are female and travelling alone.
-It’s no more dangerous than any other South American country.
-My first visit was to Cartagena on the Caribbean coast in the north and my intention was to stay for 3-4 days and I ended up staying for 9.
-I was right on the beach in the area called Bocagrande.
-It was here that I met a lovely young Colombian couple on holiday themselves from Bogota.
-I went to visit them again this year in Bogota.
-Next month I am going back to attend their wedding.
+This is also another country that I love to visit and have visited twice.
+People think that going there is a bit dangerous, especially if you are a woman and traveling alone.
+This country is no more dangerous than other South American countries.
+My first visit was to Cartagena on the Caribbean coast to the north and my intention was to stay for 3-4 days and I ended up staying for 9.
+I was right on the beach in an area called Bocagrande.
+This is where I met a beautiful young Colombian couple who were on holiday in an Tempat Wisata Indonesia.
+I visited them again this year in Bogota.
+Next month I will return to attend their wedding.